ChrisDeFreitas/Electron-FolderView/readme.md

 c:/website/
 ```

 ## ToDo
+- SFTP partially completed.
+Needs more testing and save settings functionality.
 - display image name/dimensions/kb during slideshow as caption
+- dialog SFTP save/restore host settings

 ## Changes
 Jul 20/17
-- context menu/Tools/Delete now deletes the item from the internal list
+- context menu/Tools/Delete now deletes the item from the internal list so sort functions no longer display them from browser cache
-- items tooltips now include file size in MB where possible
+- items tooltips now include file size in MB
 - changed context menu/Delete to not use shell function due to limitations on drives with no RecycleBin
-- added context menu/Open With.
+- added context menu/"Open With...".
 Allows files to be opened with any app in file system.
-Apps selected are stored in tmp/execApps.json.
+Apps selected are stored in tmp/execApps.json and displayed on submenu.
-- added SFTP dialog with remote browse/download/delete functions  (work in progress!)
+- added SFTP dialog with remote browse/download/delete functions
 - updated node.js and Electron versions to latest
-- Bug #1: SFTP partially completed.
-Needs more testing and save settings functionality.
-- Bug #2: SFTP delete folder synchronization error when deleting folder with lots of subfolders.

 Apr 27
 - added F5 accelerator to menu App/Reload